 If you know of a coupon or discount that isn’t on this list but is currently being offered, it would be great if you let us know through the contact page so that we can add it to this list and share it with our readers!

 Unfortunately, the heat of the engine causes oil to break down overtime and small bits of dirt and debris can contaminate it, causing sludge to build up which makes it much less effective.
 Depending on the make and model of your vehicle and how far you drive on a yearly basis, you may have to get it changed 2-5+ times every year.
 In addition to this, some people (families) are responsible for the maintenance of multiple vehicles.
 It should be now be clear why being able to save a few dollars on every change can really add up and why so many people are looking for coupons.

 How Often Should Engine Oil and Filters Be Replaced?

-Most vehicle manufacturers recommend replacing the oil and filter every three months or 3,000 miles.
-Others recommend a schedule that may be as infrequent as every six months or 6,000 miles.
-Improvements made in recent years to the technologies used in cars and oil have made both much more efficient, allowing newer vehicles to follow the six month/6,000 mile schedule.
-Cars older than 6 years or so should still follow the 3,000 mile schedule.
+Most vehicle manufacturers recommend replacing the oil and filter every 7,500 miles.
+Others recommend a schedule that may be as infrequent as every 10,000 miles.
+Improvements made in recent years to the technologies used in cars and oil have made both much more efficient, allowing newer vehicles to follow the 7,500 mile schedule.
+Cars older than 10 years or so should have their oil checked frequently.
 The recommended frequency depends not only on the type of vehicle and style of driving, but also on the type of fluid and filter used.
 It is recommended to swap out synthetic fluid every 6,000 miles and those that are petroleum-based every 4,000 miles.
 Check your vehicle’s maintenance manual for more specific recommendations and any additional requirements.